funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Terrain.md

 ```
 #### Description
 [](description-start)
 Sets a weather status over the given duration.
 Use 0 for an instant transition.
 Cannot set the heatwave option.
+The weather can also be set under Project Settings > Map Settings > Weather.
 0 - None
 1 - Rain
 2 - Snow